How To Tell If My Phone Is Hacked?

 A compromised phone will display a noticeable decrease in battery life – more than usual because the malware uses the phone’s resources to transmit information, draining the battery in the process.

-3- Device is heating up for no reason
+3- The device is heating up for no reason

 Sudden heating up of the device for no reason may be an indication that malware is running in the background.
 Or hackers could be utilizing your phone’s resources to mine cryptocurrency.

-4- Your Friends Receive Messages You Never Sent
+4- Your Friends and Family Receive Messages You Never Sent

 You could be used by the malware to send emails, instant messages, and text messages to spread itself to your acquaintance.
 The messages would be sent in your name and contain a link or file to infect other devices.